uqlibrary/technology-training/R/reports/reports.md

 - `**` for **bold**
 - `*` for *italic*

-Try to style your text, and add a header of level 3 for a section on “importing the data”.
-Knit the document to see if it works!
+Try to style your text, and add a heading of level 3 for a section on “importing the data”.
+Render the document to see if it works!

 ### R code chunks

 We can now add a **code chunk** to include some R code inside our reproducible document.
-To add a code chunk, click the “Insert” button at the top of the source panel, and click “R”.
+To add a code chunk, click the “Insert a new code chunk” button at the top of the source panel, and click “R”.
 You can see that the language of the code chunk is defined at the top, with `{r}`.

 Let’s import the Tidyverse, by including this code in the chunk: